Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/set-up-a-local-prisma-instance.md

   - prisma
 ---

-In this article, I'll guide you through the process of setting up a local Prisma server.
+In this article, I'll guide you through setting up a local Prisma server.
 We will connect it with our [local setup Postgres database](https://daily-dev-tips.com/posts/installing-postgresql-on-a-mac-with-homebrew/).

 Previously we already used [Prisma in a Next.js application](https://daily-dev-tips.com/posts/adding-prisma-to-a-nextjs-project/).

-The main goal here is to have a basic node application to manage our database.
+The main goal is to have a basic node application to manage our database.
-I mean, it can create the schema and even query it with manage.
+It can create the schema and even query it with manage.

 Let's set this up.